-In May 2022 Faversham’s unique collection of medieval and later charters will go on display, for the first time as a permanent exhibition.
+Faversham’s unique collection of medieval and later charters is now on display, for the first time as a permanent exhibition.
 A spectacular selection of manuscripts and other artefacts has been prepared by an all-local team in a dramatic new exhibition drawing on the town’s rich historical legacy.

 Faversham is one of a tiny handful of English towns which can boast a medieval version of King John’s famous Magna Carta.
 The charter is one of the most celebrated documents of English history, revered the world over as one of the foundation documents of liberty and democracy.
 Faversham’s version, made over 700 years ago, is one of the best-preserved of all.
 It takes centre stage in Faversham Town Council’s new exhibition, presented alongside its other royal charters which have been carefully preserved in the town for centuries.

 • Faversham’s custumal book ― a unique medieval manuscript retaining its original binding.

 • The earliest surviving example of Faversham’s seal, bearing the image of a ship and dating from the year 1295.

 • the town’s medieval moot horn ― a mysterious artefact used for centuries to summon meetings of the town government, and one of a very few surviving examples.